preaudc/spark-maven-parent/docs/index.md

 ## Step-by-step guide

-- Create a parent POM named sparkMavenParent containing all the Hadoop / Spark dependencies in a `<dependencyManagement>` section
-Listing and writing down the more than 200 Hadoop / Spark dependencies being a bit tedious, I have created a quick & dirty perl help script for that purpose.
+- Create a parent POM with all the Hadoop / Spark dependencies Listing and writing down the more than 200 Hadoop / Spark dependencies being a bit tedious, I have created a quick & dirty perl help script for that purpose.
   - Usage:
-    - Edit the script and adapt the lines below (at the top of the files) to your environment.
-The command to list the Hadoop / Spark jars is especially important:
+    - Edit the script and adapt the lines below (at the top of the files) to your environment The command to list all the Hadoop / Spark jars (`REMOTE_CMD`) is especially important:
 ```perl
 ## BEGIN - CUSTOM CONF
 # needed to get the list of spark / hadoop jars dependencies